dataesr/bso-publications/doc/bso.md

 ### 3.1.4 Open repositories impact on the open access dynamics

 The open repositories are open access platforms on which scientific publications are deposited, which can be consulted by anyone.
 They are most often powered by author deposit, but in some cases may be powered by the journal publishers themselves.
 Open archives perform different functions: they make articles published in subscription journals available in open access, they ensure the permanent preservation of scientific literature and facilitate the identification of the outputs of a laboratory or an institution.
 Several incentives have led to an increase in the number of French scientific publications deposited in an open archive.
 This is mandatory for publications from projects funded by the ANR since 2019.
-The barometer also counts the preprints servers among open archives, on which researchers deposit initial versions of their manuscripts to propose them for peer review, before formal submission to a journal.
+The monitor also counts the preprints servers among open archives, on which researchers deposit initial versions of their manuscripts to propose them for peer review, before formal submission to a journal.

 \newpage